Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 ## Usage:
 Run the script and follow an instructions.
 ## Known issues:
+- After the batch updating of a MODs - the Steam AplicationID is brokes again in a some MODs.
+These MOD's 'meta.cpp' file need to be updated manually again.
 - FIXED: Script can't correctly parse the last update date of a MOD from the Steam WorkShop if it was updated in the past Year or early.
 (For exapmle, the current year is 2018, but the mod was updated the last time at 2016.
 So, this situation will generate a message like "date: invalid date ‘24 Aug, 2016 2018’")
 - _**NOT A BUG**_: Some MODs has no an application ID in it's **meta.cpp** file (it's = 0).
 These MODs can't be updated by this script before editing the **meta.cpp** file.
 To make it work - just copy the MOD's Steam AppID from the MOD's WorkShop link and replace the "0" here
 ```